 reject tokens with non-default audiences.
 When using this option, do not set a

 custom audience in the CSI driver installation.
-This defaults to false
+This defaults to false.

-When enabled, the CSI provider will dynamically create service account tokens on-demand using the default Kubernetes audience, rather than using pre-existing tokens from the CSI driver.
+When enabled, the CSI provider will dynamically create service account

 To troubleshoot issues with the Infisical CSI provider, refer to the logs of the Infisical CSI provider running on the same node as your pod.